DeepBlockDeepak/RoadTripPlanner/CONTRIBUTING.md

      ```
      pre-commit install
      ```
+   - Pre-commit hooks will run Ruff and other linters/formatters to ensure code quality before commits.

 3. **GitHub Actions:**
    - Code pushed to the repository is automatically linted using GitHub Actions with Ruff.
    - Ensure that your code passes all checks before pushing or creating a pull request.
+   - Our GitHub Actions setup uses the same Ruff configuration as specified in our `.ruff.toml`, ensuring consistency across local and CI environments.

 ## Contributing Changes